SESYNC-ci/advanced-git-lesson/slides/fork.md

 To fork a repo on GitHub, just go to the repo page and click "Fork" in the upper right-hand corner.

-In this example we will fork the "fun" R package, originally developed by Yihui Xie.
+In this example we will fork the [fun](){:.rlib} R package, originally developed by Yihui Xie.
+Go to <https://github.com/yihui/fun> and fork the repo into your account.

 ![fork fun repo]({% include asset.html path="images/github_fork_fun.PNG" %})
 {:.captioned}